moneuron/srep-meta-codes/README.md

 - `Cancer-Pie.py`: Python script for generating pie charts of cancer types distribution.
 - `Cancer-Viab-Dose.py`: Python script for plotting the relationship between cancer type, viability, and dose.
 - `Heat-Cor.py`: Python script for generating heatmaps of correlations between variables.
+- `README.md`: This file, providing an overview of the repository.
 - `Reg-Scatter-All.py`: Python script for plotting the relationship between viability and dose across different cell lines.
-- `README.md`: This file, providing an overview of the repository.
+- `requirements.txt`:  required packages to run the code.

 ## Requirements